Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 The very best VPNs must also offer solutions for other popular platforms, including streaming devices like Fire TV, and Android TV, along with the Linux OS for computers.

-Even then, there are some devices that don’t support VPNs (like games consoles, Roku devices, and some Smart TVs).
+Even then, there are some devices that don’t support VPNs (like game consoles, Roku devices, and some Smart TVs).
 To address this, we look for the inclusion of a Smart DNS proxy and VPN router support.

 3. Privacy (15%)